ionicstraw/all-i-can-give-u-is-sep-oct-nov-dec-jan-if-i-dont-get-in-then-WhatCouldPossiblyHappen-IDunnoAnymore/README.md

 i really like studying with chatgpt, its like anything is possible, well not really really advanced stuff, but for reviewing and things, its really interesting

+the place i/we get kashmiri tea from is closing down :( today was the last day. gotta find another place i guess

 ------------------
 # Oct
 ------------------